bitcoin/bitcoin/README.rst

 - Multiple unit support, can show subdivided bitcoins (uBTC, mBTC) for users that like large numbers

-- Support for English, German and Dutch languages
+- Support for English, German, Russian and Dutch languages

 - Address books and transaction table can be sorted by any column